kintsuba/trailer-bot/README.md

 ## How to use?

-1. Compile source by nim, or download auto builded package (linux only).
+1. Compile source by nim, or download auto-builded package (linux only).
-2. make `settings.yaml` same as executable file directory.
+2. Create `settings.yaml` in the `config` folder.
-3. edit settings file as below.
+3. Edit the file as below.

 ```yaml settings.yaml
 %YAML 1.2